-- 1. Place the Multimedia board on the table such that you can read the Xilinx insignia in the bottom right hand corner. - 2.
+- 1. Place the development board on the table such that you can read the Xilinx insignia in the bottom right hand corner. - 2.
 Attach the flying leads cable to the Parallel Cable IV pod such that the red (JTAG/SERIAL) lead is furthest away from you and the pod is faced so you can read the labels.
 The leads provide a JTAG connection that is used for downloading FPGA configurations and debugging. - 3.
-Connect the cable from the pod to the parallel cable from the computer and the smaller lead to the adaptor dangling from the back of the computer.
+Connect the cable from the pod to the parallel cable from the computer and the smaller lead to the adapter dangling from the back of the computer.
 The smaller lead provides power to the pod.
-The status light on the pod should now be lit orange. - 4.
-At the top left hand corner of the Ultragizmo board there are two grey cables labeled "CON" and "D".
-Unplug the "CON" cable and connect it to the serial cable adaptor.
+The status light on the pod should now be lit orange.

+4. At the top left hand corner of the Ultragizmo board there are two grey cables labeled CON and D. Unplug the CON cable and connect it to the serial cable adapter.
 Plug the other end of the serial cable into the connector located at the top left hand side of the board just below the power switch.
-This will be used for your UART connection (a CONPORT). - 5.
-Plug one end of the power supply into the power bar and the other into the jack located in the top left hand corner (just above the power switch). - 6.
-Get a TA to check your connections.
-You can then turn on the power switch (ON and OFF are marked).
-The LEDs on the board should now be on and many are likely flashing.
+This will be used for your UART connection.